lsaravia/SpeciesRankSurface/srsdq.md

 ## Abstract

-* Species-area relationships (SAR) and species abundance distributions (SAD) are among the most studied patterns in ecology, due to their application in both theoretical and conservation issues.
-One problem with these general patterns is that different theories can generate the same predictions, and for this reason they can not be used to detect different mechanisms.
+* Species-area relationships (SAR) and species abundance distributions (SAD) are among the most studied patterns in ecology, due to their application to both theoretical and conservation issues.
+One problem with these general patterns is that different theories can generate the same predictions, and for this reason they cannot be used to detect different mechanisms.
+[BBL: what kind of mechanisms?
+Clarify.]

-* A solution for this is to search for more sensitive patterns.
-One possibility is to extend the SAR to the whole species abundance distribution.
-A generalized dimension ($D_q$) approach has been proposed to study the scaling of SAD, but there has been no evaluation of the ability of this pattern to detect different mechanisms.
+* A solution is to search for more sensitive patterns, [BBL:sensitive?
+To what?
+Clarify.] for example by extending the SAR to the whole species abundance distribution.
+A generalized dimension ($D_q$) approach has been proposed to study the scaling of SAD, but to date there has been no evaluation of the ability of this pattern to detect different mechanisms.

 * An equivalent way to express SAD is the rank abundance distribution (RAD).
-Here I introduce a new way to study scaling of SAD using a spatial version of RAD: the species-rank surface (SRS), which can be analyzed using $D_q$.
+Here I introduce a new way to study SAD scaling using a spatial version of RAD: the species-rank surface [BBL:pattern?]
+(SRS), which can be analyzed using $D_q$.
 Thus there is an old $D_q$ based on SAR ($D_q^{SAD}$), and a new one based on SRS ($D_q^{SRS}$).
-I perform spatial simulations to relate both $D_q$ with SAD, spatial patterns and number of species.
+I perform spatial simulations to relate [BBL:examine the relationship of?]  $D_q$ with SAD, spatial patterns and number of species.
 Finally I compare the power of both $D_q$, SAD, SAR exponent, and the fractal information dimension to detect different community patterns using a continuum of hierarchical and neutral spatially explicit models.

-* The SAD, $D_q^{SAD}$ and $D_q^{SRS}$ all had good performance in detecting models with contrasting mechanisms. $D_q^{SRS}$ had a better fit to data and a strong ability to compare between hierarchical communities where the other methods failed.
+* The SAD, $D_q^{SAD}$ and $D_q^{SRS}$ all had good performance in detecting models with contrasting mechanisms. $D_q^{SRS}$, however, had a better fit to data and allowed comparisons between hierarchical communities where the other methods failed.
 The SAR exponent and information dimension had low power and should not be used.

-* SRS and $D_q^{SRS}$ could be an interesting addition to study community or macroecological patterns.
+* SRS and $D_q^{SRS}$ could be an interesting method to study community or macroecological patterns.

 Keywords: multifractals, species-rank surface, species-area relationship, multi-species spatial pattern.